rust-lang/rust/text/0000-simd-infrastructure.md

 but doesn't fill everything out.
 The goal here is to provide the raw types and access to the raw instructions on each platform.

+## Where does this code go?
+Aka. why not in `std`?

+This RFC is focused on building stable, powerful SIMD functionality in external crates, not `std`.

+This makes it much easier to support functionality only "occasionally" available with Rust's preexisting `cfg` system.
+If it were in `std`, there would need to be some highly delayed `cfg` system so that functions that only work with (say) AVX-2 support:

+- don't break compilation on systems that don't support it, but
+- are still usable on systems that do support it.

+With an external crate, we can leverage `cargo`'s existing build
+infrastructure: compiling with some target features will rebuild with those features enabled.

 # Detailed design

 The design comes in three parts: